-1.8.8 determining the necessity of, and overseeing any, investigations in connection with any "up the ladder" report.
-1.9 Self Dealing 1.9.1 overseeing the effectiveness of self-dealing identification and procedures established by management for related and affected parties and monitoring compliance with applicable 1.9.2 reviewing and approving as considered appropriate: (i) practices to identify related party transactions that could have a material effect on the stability or solvency of the Bank and; (ii) the measurement criteria and benchmarks for permitted related party transactions; 1.9.3 reviewing and, if advisable, approving the terms and conditions of related party loans that exceed established benchmarks; and reviewing reports to the Committee on related and affected party transactions.
-194 1.10 Conflicts of Interest and Confidential Information 1.10.1 overseeing the Bank's procedures to identify, resolve and, where possible, reduce incidences of, conflicts of interest; 1.10.2 overseeing the Bank's procedures to restrict the use and disclosure of confidential information; 1.10.3 reviewing and approving the Bank's Disclosure Corporate Policy; 1 10 4 reviewing reports to the Committee relating to the use and disclosure of customer and employee information; and 1 10 5 overseeing the Bank's compliance with privacy legislation.
-1.11 Consumer Protection Measures and Complaints overseeing the Bank's procedures to make disclosure of information to Bank customers as required by the Bank Act (Canada), the Trust and Loan Companies Act (Canada), and 1.11.1 the Insurance Companies Act (Canada); 1.11.2 overseeing the Bank's procedures for dealing with complaints; 1.11.3 reviewing the annual report of the Office of the Ombudsman on complaint resolution; 1.11.4 overseeing the Bank's procedures for complying with obligations imposed by the Financial Consumer Agency of Canada and applicable U.S. regulatory agencies; and 1.11.5 reviewing reports to the Committee relating to disclosure of information to customers and complaints.
-1.12 Aircraft and Chief Executive Officer Expense Accounts 1.12.1 reviewing and approving, on an annual basis, the report on Bank aircraft and Chief Executive Officer expense accounts; and 1.12.2 the chair of the Committee will review, on a quarterly basis, the report on Chief Executive Officer expense accounts.
+- 1.8.8 determining the necessity of, and overseeing any, investigations in connection with any "up the ladder" report; and - 1.8.9 assessing the effectiveness of the Bank's governance of sustainability issues.

+1.9 Self Dealing

+- 1.9.1 overseeing the effectiveness of self-dealing identification and procedures established by management for related and affected parties and monitoring compliance with applicable laws; - 1.9.2 reviewing and approving as considered appropriate: (i) practices to identify related party transactions that could have a material effect on the stability or solvency of the Bank and; (ii) the measurement criteria and benchmarks for permitted related party transactions; - 1.9.3 reviewing and, if advisable, approving the terms and conditions of related party loans that exceed established benchmarks; and - 1.9.4 reviewing reports to the Committee on related and affected party transactions.

+1.10 Conflicts of Interest and Confidential Information

+- 1.10.1 overseeing the Bank's procedures to identify, resolve and, where possible, reduce incidences of, conflicts of interest; - 1.10.2 overseeing the Bank's procedures to restrict the use and disclosure of confidential information; - 1.10.3 reviewing and approving the Bank's Disclosure Corporate Policy; - 1.10.4 reviewing reports to the Committee relating to the use and disclosure of customer and employee information; and - 1.10.5 overseeing the Bank's compliance with privacy legislation.

+1.11 Consumer Protection Measures and Complaints

+- 1.11.1 overseeing the Bank's procedures to make disclosure of information to Bank customers as required by the Bank Act (Canada), the Trust and Loan Companies Act (Canada), and the Insurance Companies Act (Canada); - 1.11.2 overseeing the Bank's procedures for dealing with complaints; - 1.11.3 reviewing the annual report of the Office of the Ombudsman on complaint resolution; - 1.11.4 overseeing the Bank's procedures for complying with obligations imposed by the Financial Consumer Agency of Canada and applicable U.S. regulatory agencies; and - 1.11.5 reviewing reports to the Committee relating to disclosure of information to customers and complaints.

+1.12 Aircraft and Chief Executive Officer Expense Accounts

+- 1.12.1 reviewing and approving, on an annual basis, the report on Bank aircraft and Chief Executive Officer expense accounts; and - 1.12.2 the chair of the Committee will review, on a quarterly basis, the report on Chief Executive Officer expense accounts.